 The District is a voluntary participant in the Los Angeles County Investment Pool that is regulated by the California Government Code under the oversight of the Treasurer of the County of Los Angeles.
 The fair value of the District's investment in this pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by Los Angeles County for the entire Los Angeles County portfolio (in relation to the amortized cost of that portfolio).
-The balance available for withdrawal is based on the accounting records maintained by Los Angeles County, which are recorded on an amortized cost basis.
+There are no limitations or restrictions on withdrawals and the fund's authority does not impose liquidity fees or redemption gates.